rclone/rclone/docs/content/_index.md

 ## Supported providers {#providers}

-(There are many other providers, built on standard protocols such as WebDAV or S3, that work out of the box.)
+(There are many others, built on standard protocols such as WebDAV or S3, that work out of the box.)

 {{< provider_list >}}